hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

 - # Conclusion
   I was first tasked with calculating the **x** and **y** components of each weight.
 I did this by first adding the mass of the weight and hanger together, converting to **kg**, and converting to Newtons.

-  Next, I multiply by the cosine and sine of the angle of the weight (relative to the +x axis) respectively
+  Next, I multiply by the cosine and sine of the angle of the weight (relative to the +x axis) respectively to get the